lockss/lockss-rtd-manual/docs/configuring.rst

 Some notes about using :program:`configure-lockss`:

-*  When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; hit :kbd:`Enter` to accept the suggested value, or type the correct value and hit :kbd:`Enter`.
+*  When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; either type the desired value and then hit :kbd:`Enter`, or hit :kbd:`Enter` to accept the value in square brackets.

-*  Any subsequent runs will use the previous values as the default value; review and hit :kbd:`Enter` to leave unchanged.
-Use ``configure-lockss --replay`` (or ``configure-lockss -r`` for short) to prompt only for info not already found in the configuration file.
+*  Any subsequent runs will use the previous values as the suggested value in square brackets; either type a new desired value and then hit :kbd:`Enter`, or hit :kbd:`Enter` to leave the value in square brackets unchanged.

+   *  Use ``configure-lockss --replay`` to prompt only for information not already found in the configuration file.

-*  Password prompts will not display the previous value but can still be left unchanged with :kbd:`Enter`.
+   *  Password prompts will not display the previous value, but passwords can still be left unchanged with :kbd:`Enter`.

 .. index:: configure-lockss; invocation